Skip to content

 Skip to navigation menu

 Details of the minimum academic requirements for entry into the programmes described above are tabulated below.

 The following applies to both BSc Psychology (C800) and BSc Psychology with Professional Placement (C810).

 GCE Students should offer three A-levels at A2 level.
 A combination of AVCE (including double award) and A2 is acceptable.
 The School does not consider applicants offering fewer than three A-Levels with a combination of AS Levels.

-If the student has taken at least one of the following subjects – Biology, Human Biology, Chemistry, Physics, Mathematics – a typical offer for entry would be AAB.
+If a candidate has studied one of the following subjects – Mathematics, Biology, Physics, Chemistry, Human Biology– the typical offer would be AAB.

-If the student has not taken any of these subjects, a typical offer would be AAA.
+If the student has not taken any of these subjects, a typical offer would be AAA/A*AB.

 General Studies is not acceptable at AS or A Level.

 Applications from students offering the Welsh Baccalaureate Advanced Diploma (WBQ) are welcomed.
 In addition to a Pass in the Core, AA in 2 GCE A level subjects.